Toni Šunjić: International career

 Šunjić represented Bosnia and Herzegovina at various youth levels.

 In August 2012, he received his first senior call up, for a friendly game against Wales, and debuted in that match on 15 August.

-In June 2014, Šunjić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
+In June 2014, Šunjić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first ever major competition.
 He made his tournament debut in the second group tie against Nigeria on 22 June.

 On 31 August 2017, in a 2018 FIFA World Cup qualifier against Cyprus, Šunjić scored his first senior international goal.

 He retired from international football on 24 June 2021.

-After retiring, Šunjić started playing futsal for HŠK Zrinjski Mostar.

 Personal life

-Šunjić and his long-time girlfriend Viktoria have two daughters named Stefani and Kiara.
+Šunjić is an ethnic Croat.
+He and his long-time girlfriend Viktoria have two daughters named Stefani and Kiara.